 Day 1: Arrive in Manali

-Reach dA Base for “round the bon fire” conference with the other climbers and the team members of team who would be your guides on the expedition.
+- Reach dA Base for “around the bonfire” conference with the other climbers and the team members of the team who would be your guides on the expedition.
 Break the ice with some great dinner and chill with your fellow climbers.

 Day 4: Inner line Permit - Kaza - Acclimatization